 The Bank has established a Key Persons' Policy to ensure that Key Persons are aware of the legal and administrative requirements regarding holding and trading of the Bank's shares, with the primary objective of preventing abuse of inside information.
 Key Persons include the Directors, Executive Management, designated employees and any person or firm connected to the identified Key Persons.
 The ownership of the Key Persons' Policy is entrusted to the Board's Audit Committee.
-The latest Key Persons' Policy is posted on the Bank's website.
+The latest Key Persons' Policy is posted on the Bank's website and is updated every board term.